 - Recliners and pull-out couches due to mechanism failure and wear and tear.

-- Light colored carpet.
+- Light-colored carpet.
 Dark carpet is best to hide stains.
-Solid surface is desired.
+A solid surface is desired.

 - No candles due to fire hazard